ch33zer/blaise.bike/_posts/2021-7-21-day_24_madison_to_grant_village_yellowstone_day_2.md

 [![]({{ site.baseurl }}/assets/1626902823619138-10.png)]({{ site.baseurl }}/assets/1626902823619138-10.png)

 I started the rolling descent which was mostly about dodging fast moving traffic.
 The descent was nice though and as I rounded a corner I got a view of Yellowstone Lake.
 I didn't stop for a picture but it was huge.
 After a few more corners I reached the bottom of the descent and rode for a few more flatish miles to Grant Village, my campsite.
 I got a site and got situated.
 I went to the post office to mail back some unnecessary items (my old seat and a GoPro I never use) which was only $11 in total.
 USPS rocks.
 I got a bison burger at a nearby restaurant (farm raised don't worry) and took it down to the lake to eat on the beach.
 After eating I laid down and fell asleep for two hours.
 It was wonderful.
 When I woke up I took a dip to clean up (showers are present but closed for covid) then went to go do laundry.
 That's where I am now, and I'll soon head back to camp for dinner and sleep.
 Again, no service so I can't post this til I get on wifi.
 Night!

+Distance: 35ish

+Consumption:
+- Poptarts
+- Cliff bar
+- French toast
+- Chocolate milk
+- Pb&j
+- Fritos
+- Taffee
+- Bison burger
+- Cheesecake
+- Lemonade
-Distance: 35ishConsumption:PoptartsCliff barFrench toastChocolate milkPb&jFritosTaffeeBison burgerCheesecakeLemonadePint of cookie dough ice creamDinner
+- Pint of cookie dough ice cream
+- Dinner